 Dependence on CTV Size

 Significant differences were observed between patients with a single CTV smaller (n=8) or larger (n=7) than 2.5 cc for DMax and DMean, see Figure 4.
-Patients with smaller CTV received on average 1.3 Gy and 0.5 Gy more DMax and DMean, respectively.
+For patients with a smaller CTV, the dosimetric advantage over SDRT was on average 1.3 Gy and 0.5 Gy lower for DMax and DMean, respectively.
 This was associated with FTV definition - the average volume ratio between FTV and SPTV was 2.9 (1.6 – 4.0) and 1.5 (1.3 – 1.8), for patients with CTV < 2.5 cc and CTV > 2.5 cc, respectively

 Patients with multiple lesions were excluded in this comparison.
 The DMax and DMean difference were on average higher in these patients, but the number of patients was too low for statistical analysis.